-This management commentary provides a summary of Scottish Borders Council's financial performance for the year and how this has supported delivery of the 2018-2023 Corporate Plan.
+This management commentary and the Foreword by the Leader of the Council provides a summary of Scottish Borders Council's financial performance for the year and how this has supported delivery of the 2018-2023 Corporate Plan.
 It also outlines the financial strategy and the challenges the Council faces in future years in delivering its priorities for the Scottish Borders.